olliequ/MachineLearningTradingBot/README.md

 - Once the feature values are calculated for each row (candle), we launch the classifier we choose (e.g. Logistic Regression) that scans over the training set (the new CSV) and thus gets 'trained'.
 We then feed this trained classifier a new set of data, and it will tell us if each datapoint (each candle) is a good buy or not.
 We then see if each candle would've been a good buy or not, and hopefully the classifier we have got it right most of the time!

-- Do the same for the 1m candle data, and the 30m candle data
+- Do the same for the 1m candle data, and the 30m candle data.

 - Deploy Mr. Botty to Binance!